spotadev/next-id-twitter-wallet/README.md

 # README

-NOTE:  17/01/2024 This code works and is considered complete.
+**NOTE:**  Update 18/01/2024 This code works and is considered complete.
 This example is using React.

 ## What is this project about?